Why review our fees?

 - Streamline workflow and improve efficiency - Adjust fees and communication channels to further support our preferred filing methods and online services, and increase usage of self-help items such as trade mark pick lists.

 The analysis of the feedback submissions received earlier this year has been completed and the recommended changes have been incorporated into the overall financial modelling to determine the proposed fee changes.
 These changes have been captured in the draft CRIS.

 Between December 2019 and February 2020, we opened a public consultation period inviting comment on the draft CRIS.
 We also took the opportunity to review hearing cost schedules, which were published with the draft CRIS.

 What happens next?

 We will continue to engage with our customers and key stakeholder groups throughout the fee review process.
-Following the public consultation period, all feedback will be considered when developing the final CRIS.
-It is anticipated that the changes to fees will be implemented as of October 2020.
+All feedback will be considered when developing the final CRIS and any changes to the hearing costs awarded for patents, designs and trade marks.
+It is anticipated that the changes to fees and costs will be implemented as of October 2020.

 To stay up to date with the fee review, subscribe to our What’s New newsletter.